onflow/.github/profile/README.md

 - [Protocol level Account Abstraction](https://developers.flow.com/build/advanced-concepts/account-abstraction): Flow provides native support for key use cases that are enabled by Account Abstraction, empowering developers to deliver mainstream-ready user experiences like walletless onboarding.
 - [Account linking](https://developers.flow.com/build/advanced-concepts/account-linking): Flow’s native Account Abstraction also makes it possible to share ownership over accounts.
 This allows apps to offer seamless user onboarding while letting users maintain secure (and self-custodial) asset ownership.
-- [Multi-role architecture](https://flow.com/primer): Flow's node architecture allows the network to scale to serve billions of users without sharding or reducing the decentralization of consensus.
+- [Multi-role architecture](https://flow.com/primer): Flow's node architecture allows the network to horizontally scale to serve billions of users without sharding or reducing the decentralization of consensus.
 - [Resource-oriented programming](https://flow.com/post/resources-programming-ownership): an improved security model as well as a better user and developer experience.
 Smart contracts on Flow are written in [Cadence](https://developers.flow.com/build/cadence), an easier and safer programming language specifically designed for digital assets and apps.
 Cadence has a familiar syntax and uses a strong, static type system to minimize runtime errors, and allows all methods, interfaces, and transactions to include pre- and post-conditions to enforce expected behavior.
 This has resulted in a language that is easier to learn, significantly easier to audit, and ultimately much more productive than any current alternatives.
 - [Developer ergonomics](https://developers.flow.com/build/flow): Flow is designed to maximize developer productivity.
 Examples range from upgradeable smart contracts, native multi-sig support, and scripted transactions which allow a single transaction to interact with any number of smart contracts.
 - [Native on-chain randomness](https://flow.com/post/on-chain-randomness-on-flow): randomness is hard, and it’s even harder on-chain.
 Flow introduces a breakthrough ‘randomness beacon’ which generates an unbiased, unpredictable, and verifiable source of secure pseudo-randomness in a fully decentralized manner.
 This is essential for things like Gaming, DeFi and prediction markets without needing to rely on external Oracles.